-There are numerous available and effective treatments for low and intermediate risk localized prostate cancer.3 Many factors influence which treatment is utilized for each patient including patient age, comorbidities, disease characteristics (e.g. Gleason score), and patient preference.9-13 The initial point of contact with the health system is also important.
+There are numerous available and effective treatments for low- and intermediate-risk localized prostate cancer.
+Many factors influence which treatment is used for each patient, including patient age, comorbidities, disease characteristics (e.g., Gleason score), and patient preference.9-13 The initial point of contact with the health system is also important.